-The University of Sydney is celebrating 25 years of its unique Graduate Diploma in Indigenous Health Promotion supporting Aboriginal and Torres Strait Islander students to improve Indigenous health and wellbeing outcomes using the theory and practice of health promotion.
+The Graduate Diploma in Indigenous Health Promotion, a unique program celebrating 25 years of supporting Aboriginal and Torres Strait Islander students, focuses on improving Indigenous health and wellbeing through health promotion.

 Mick Pittman, now-retired former manager of Nunyara Aboriginal Health Unit in the NSW Central Coast Local Health District, is one such graduate.